-- (2) Mr. van Deventer and Mr. Klemt receive their salary, non-equity incentive plan compensation and other compensation in euros.
-Amounts were translated to \$ using an average exchange rate for the 12-month period ended December 31, 2020 of 1.14 \$/euro (2019: 1.12 \$/euro, 2018: 1.19 \$/euro). - (3) The value of stock awards and stock options as reported in their respective columns above represent the aggregate grant date fair value of the stock and options awards granted to such named officers during 2018, 2019 and 2020 as determined in accordance with Accounting Standards Codification 718, Compensation-Stock Compensation ("ASC 718") not including and estimates of forfeitures related to service-based vesting conditions.
+- (2) Mr. Klemt receives his salary, non-equity incentive plan compensation and other compensation in euros.
+Amounts were translated to \$ using an average exchange rate for the 12-month period ended December 31, 2021 of 1.18 \$/euro (2020 of 1.14 \$/euro; 2019: 1.12 \$/euro).
+Mr Caloz receives his salary, non-equity incentive compensation and other compensation in Swiss francs.
+Amounts were translated to dollars using an average exchange rate for the 12-month period ended December 31, 2021 of 1.09 \$/Swiss franc. - (3) The value of stock awards and stock options as reported in their respective columns above represent the aggregate grant date fair value of the stock and options awards granted to such named officers during 2019, 2020 and 2021 as determined in accordance with Accounting Standards Codification 718, Compensation-Stock Compensation ("ASC 718") not including estimates of forfeitures related to service-based vesting conditions.
 Amounts reflected in the stock awards column are comprised of the accounting value of both the time-vested RSUs and PSUs granted in the years reflected.
-For assumptions and estimates used in determining these values, see Management's Discussion and Analysis of Financial Condition and Results of Operations Share-based Payments and Note 2.3.17 of the Consolidated Financial Statements in our 2020 Annual Report on Form 10-K. Note that the amounts reported in these columns reflect the accounting cost for these stock and option awards, and do not correspond to the actual economic value that may be received by the named executive officers.
+PSUs have only been included in the stock awards column to the extend accomplishment of an underlying milestone is considered probable in accordance with ASC 718.
+The grant date fair value of the PSU award assuming the highest level of achievement of the performance conditions are as follows: Matthew Kapusta: \$1,711,105, Ricardo Dolmetsch \$857,020, Alexander E. Kuta \$598,740, Pierre Caloz \$857,020 and Christian Klemt \$598,740.
+For assumptions and estimates used in determining these values, see Management's Discussion and Analysis of Financial Condition and Results of Operations Share-based Payments and Note 2.3.18 of the Consolidated Financial Statements in our 2021 Annual Report on Form 10-K. Note that the amounts reported in these columns reflect the accounting cost for these stock and option awards, and do not correspond to the actual economic value that may be received by the NEOs.
 The number of RSUs and stock options granted is established using a 30-day average share price, to mitigate for any short-term volatility, applied to the approved target value.
 Grant date fair values are calculated on the date of grant in accordance with accounting rules.
 This can result in differences between the target values approved by the Compensation Committee and the disclosed grant date fair value.
-In 2020 this resulted in the grant date fair value being approximately 15% lower than the target value. - (4) These amounts reflect the annual cash bonus awards granted to the named executive officers pursuant to the Company's Short-term Incentive program. - (5) Mr. Dolmetsch's employment commenced on September 14, 2020. - (6) Dr. Gut's employment commenced on August 20, 2018 and ended on October 14, 2020.
-Dr. Gut received termination benefits of \$638,641 included in 'all other compensation'. - (7) Dr. van Deventer's employment ended on September 14, 2020.
-Dr. van Deventer received termination benefits of \$672,825 included in 'all other compensation' and forfeited his unvested restricted stock unit and his 2020 option awards.
+In 2021 this resulted in the grant date fair value being approximately 0.7% higher than the target value. - (4) These amounts reflect the annual cash bonus awards granted to the named executive officers pursuant to the Company's Short-term Incentive program. - (5) Dr. Dolmetsch's employment commenced on September 14, 2020. - (6) Mr. Caloz's employment commenced on May 17, 2021.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2020
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2021

-The following table contains information concerning exercisable stock options with respect to our Ordinary Shares, RSUs and PSUs granted to our named executive officers that were outstanding as of December 31, 2020.
+The following table contains information concerning exercisable stock options with respect to our Ordinary Shares, RSUs and PSUs granted to our named executive officers that were outstanding as of December 31, 2021.